 My question would be, what is the Nux v.
 LM3 for, and is it doing any good–and why such a high potency?
 Did she start with LM1?
-What is Nux vomica supposed to get rid of?
+What is Nux vomica supposed to be getting rid of?

 This is part of her constitutional treatment.
 Based on all her zillions of symptoms, doctor has given this now.
 She took LM1 for 2 weeks, now she has to take LM3 for 3 weeks.

 What happened to LM2?
 And you say the LM3 is for three weeks?
 Why?
 It seems arbitrary!
 You mean he didn’t say, “As she gets better, give less often?”
 Or, “If she gets worse, stop the remedy?”
 You’re just supposed to give it for 3 weeks no matter what?
 What is so magical about 3 weeks?
-Apparently everyone’s a psychic now, people just magically “know” that a remedy will be needed for 3 weeks….
-Well, how interesting is that?
+Apparently everyone’s a psychic now, people just seem to “know” that a remedy will be needed for 3 weeks….
+It’s ridiculous!
+No logic there.

 The only concrete indicator about how often to dose is the patient’s response to the previous dose; you’re always re-evaluating your dosing schedule and potency, the case could turn on a dime!
 A client of mine whose daughter has seizures told me that “…after only 3 days on Cuprum 30C once a day, there’s such a striking improvement (more mentally alert, better mood, fewer petit mal seizures) that we’re stopping the remedy!
 We’re just going to wait and watch now; but we’re fully prepared to start again if her mentals relapse or the seizures start to return.”
-But imagine if I had said, “Give her Cuprum 30C once a day for 3 weeks,” when she only needed it for 3 days?
+And that is correct!
+That is how it’s supposed to be!
+But imagine if I had said, “Give her Cuprum 30C once a day for 3 weeks,” when she only needed it for 3 days?!
 What would have happened?
 An aggravation?
 More seizures?
-I don’t know, but I’d hate to think about it!
+I don’t know!
+But I’d hate to have to find out!

 “The minimum dose”….
 It’s supposed to be our motto!